Revisiting wind wave growth with fully-coupled direct numerical simulations: Discussion

 \subsection{The range of phase shift $\phi_p$ and implications for potential theories}

-Finally, we discuss the implication of numerical results for different theories mentioned in the introduction \S\ref{sec:intro_theory}.
-The air pressure distribution is of critical importance to understanding both the wave growth and the wave drag force.
+Based on the $\hat{p}_1$ and $\phi_{p1}$ results, we discuss the implication of numerical results for different theories mentioned in the introduction \S\ref{sec:intro_theory}.
+The air pressure distribution is of critical importance to understanding both the wave form drag and the wave growth.
 It also provides insights into the airflow structure, and therefore can be used to validate or invalidate theories.
 By comparing our real number representation (\ref{eqn:my_p}), (\ref{eqn:ratioP}) to the complex number representation (\ref{eqn:Miles_p}) there is the correspondence that

 and

 We have based the discussion around the imaginary part of the pressure distribution $\beta$, which is the $90^{\circ}$ out of phase part with the surface (i.e. in phase with the surface slope).
 It is always positive for the slow moving waves because of the direction of the energy flux.
 The real part $\alpha$, although not contributing to the growth, is informative if we want to determine the phase $\phi_p$.